 - Finding a Villa near Siena

-Florence, Perugia, Pisa, Bologna and Rome are the closest airports to Siena, in that order.
+Florence, Perugia, Pisa, Bologna, Genoa and Rome are the closest airports to Siena, in that order.
 Pisa airport is the most popular for flights within Europe, while Rome is the most likely airport of arrival for US and Canadian visitors.

 Florence Airport (FLR)